alexvoelker/CNIT_355_PROJECT/README.md

 ### Dependencies

-* Must use up-to-date android studio SDK 34 and Ladybug
+* Must use up-to-date Android Studio SDK 34 and Ladybug
 * Windows 10
 * Libararies used: